projecthorus/sondehub-analysis/README.md

 You can optionally update the data in `launchSites.json` and write out an updated file using the `--updatesites outputfile.json` option.

-## Plotting Burst Altitudes and Descent Rates for a launch station
+## Plotting Data for a specific Launch Site
 We can plot out the burst altitudes and ascent/descent rates for a station by running:
 ```
 $ python plot_site_data.py --binnedinput binned_sites.json 94672
 ```

+(This also shows the observed transmit frequencies).